Transient Global Amnesia

 Memory loss usually lasts 1 to 8 hours but may last 30 minutes up to 24 hours (rarely).

-When alcohol or a drug causes amnesia, people forget events that happened around the time they were affected by alcohol or the drug.
+When alcohol or a drug causes amnesia, people forget events that happened just before and/or during the time they were affected by alcohol or the drug.
 These people are confused only as long as they are under the influence of alcohol or the drug.
+If they drink the same amount of alcohol or take the same amount of the drug, they usually have the same type of amnesia.

 Most people with transient global amnesia have only one episode in a lifetime, unless the cause is seizures or migraines.
 About 5 to 25% have repeated episodes.
 After an episode, the confusion usually clears quickly, and total recovery is the rule, although people may not remember what happened during the episode.

-Doctors usually diagnose this amnesia based mainly on symptoms.
-They also do imaging tests such as computed tomography (CT), magnetic resonance imaging (MRI), or both.
+Doctors usually diagnose transient global amnesia based mainly on symptoms.
+They also do imaging tests such as computed tomography (CT), magnetic resonance imaging (MRI), or both to check for abnormalities.

 If doctors suspect a blockage in the blood vessels to the brain, they do a type of magnetic resonance imaging (MRI) of the brain called high-resolution diffusion-weighted MRI.
-In most people with a blockage, MRI results are normal for 24 hours after symptoms begin but are abnormal after about 3 days.
+In most people with a blockage, MRI results are normal for 24 hours after symptoms begin, but results become abnormal after about 3 days.

 Doctors usually do blood tests to check for signs of excessive blood clotting, a rare cause of this amnesia.